-The responsibilities of the Council shall include, but not be limited Subsection a.
+The responsibilities of the Council shall include, but not be limited to: Subsection a.
 Approval of the annual operating budget; Subsection b.
 Approval of all appointments to committee chairs; Subsection c.
-Ensuring that the elected officers and members of the National Council perform their duties as required by the Constitution, Bylaws, and policies organization.
+Ensuring that the elected officers and members of the National Council perform their duties as required by the Constitution, Bylaws, and policies of the organization.
+Section 2.